ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/design.markdown

    - The segment's values **Sum**

       {NOTE: }
-      The existence of aggregate values make it worthwhile to reference individual segments in indexes and queries.
+      The existence of aggregate values makes it worthwhile to reference individual segments in indexes and queries.
       {NOTE/}

       {NOTE: }